From the Archives

-Before moving to Hoboken last fall, Ben and Adrienne had spent much of the past few years overseas.
+Before moving to Hoboken, Ben and Adrienne had spent much of the past few years overseas.
 Their careers had taken them to Afghanistan, where they’d often go weeks without being able to see each other.

 When they moved to Hoboken, they were finally in the same place at the same time.
 They wanted to spend as much time together as possible and were ready to put down roots in their new city.
 They were also new to Hoboken Grace.
 They didn’t know anyone and were looking to get more involved.
 So, they decided to start serving together.

 “Service, in general, is a foundational step,” said Ben.
 “And our hearts were kind of crying out for that as we came out of a period of spending quite a bit of time away from our church, away from our families and away from our country.”

 They settled on serving in Grace Kids, hoping to get more exposure to children.
 They’d been married for six years and were thinking about starting a family of their own.